Byron Buxton Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in MLB with a collective 10.2 strikeouts per nine innings.
+- The White Sox pitching staff ranks first in the league with a collective 10.2 strikeouts per nine innings.

-- The White Sox have a 5.96 team ERA that ranks 29th among all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.80).

-- White Sox pitchers combine to give up the second-most home runs in baseball (48 total, 1.7 per game).
+- The White Sox allow the second-most home runs in baseball (49 total, 1.6 per game).

-- The White Sox are sending Kopech (0-3) out to make his sixth start of the season.
-He is 0-3 with a 7.01 ERA and 27 strikeouts in 25 2/3 innings pitched.
+- Cease makes the start for the White Sox, his seventh of the season.
+He is 2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Toronto Blue Jays, when he tossed five innings, allowing four earned runs while giving up six hits.
+- In his most recent appearance on Thursday, the right-hander went four innings against the Tampa Bay Rays, allowing six earned runs while surrendering nine hits.

-- The 27-year-old has a 7.01 ERA and 9.5 strikeouts per nine innings across five games this season, while allowing a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.